Human Resource Management

 View all courses

-Roanoke's Human Resource Management Concentration is one of only 335 institutions worldwide that fully align with the Society for Human Resource Management's curriculum.
+Roanoke's Human Resource Management Concentration is one of only 337 institutions worldwide that fully align with the Society for Human Resource Management's curriculum.
+This indicates that Roanoke offers a “broad and comprehensive curriculum in HR” according to SHRM and it allows our students to take the SHRM-CP exam.
+Roanoke is listed on the SHRM website directory, and SHRM indicates that students considering a career in HR should “explore here first” in reference to the directory.
 The Roanoke Valley Student chapter of the SHRM provides help with professional growth, networking and service opportunities for Roanoke students who are interested in careers in human resource management.
+To learn more, click here.

 Connections yield internship, then job in HR